greg-raven/Uncommon-Sense/_drafts/all.md

 No one is fit to be trusted with power. … No one. … Any man who has lived at all knows the follies and wickedness he’s capable of. … And if he does know it, he knows also that neither he nor any man ought to be allowed to decide a single human fate.
 C. P. Snow

-‘Useful,’ and ‘necessity’ was always ‘the tyrant’s plea’.
+“Useful,” and “necessity” was always “the tyrant’s plea”.
 C. S. Lewis

 A man may have to die for our country: but no man must, in any exclusive sense, live for his country.
 He who surrenders himself without reservation to the temporal claims of a nation, or a party, or a class is rendering to Caesar that which, of all things, most emphatically belongs to God: himself.
 C. S. Lewis